 If having a free range of motion is important to you, then go for wireless mice.
 If not, you can put yourself on a leash the length of your wired mouse cable or grab a mouse bungee.
 Either way, you probably never have to worry about lag and performance.

 There’s not much to say here: go for the mouse that is built with your dominant hand in mind.
 Right-handed people should go for right-handed gaming mice when purchasing, while left-handed people should go for left-handed gaming mice when purchasing.

-Ambidextrous gaming mice are available on the market that cater to both left and right handed individuals, and they are a great option to consider if you expect to be sharing your gaming mouse with individuals who do not have the same dominant hand as you.
+Ambidextrous gaming mice are available on the market that caters to both left and right-handed individuals, and they are a great option to consider if you expect to be sharing your gaming mouse with individuals who do not have the same dominant hand as you.